 Augustine Agwuele, Ph.D., is a linguist with the Department of Anthropology.
 A Fulbright and Carnegie Fellow, he teaches undergraduate and graduate courses in the areas of general linguistics, phonetics, peoples and cultures of Africa, and Socio-cultural Anthropology.

 Augustine Agwuele is an interdisciplinary scholar.
-He studies coarticulation, in particular, he applies the locus equations perspective to segmental and suprasegmental interactions.
-He also explores habitual and trivial practices pertaining to cultural communications.
-Here he focuses on how verbal and non-verbal signals that index different cultural content and worldviews are exchanged within groups.
-He has works on Yoruba peoples of Nigeria, AbaGusii, and Babukusu of Kenya.
-Currently, he is working on the Sidama and Nyangatom peoples of Ethiopia.
+In phonetics, he studies coarticulation, in particular, he applies the locus equations perspective to segmental and suprasegmental interactions.
+In socio-cultural linguistics, he explores habitual and trivial practices pertaining to cultural use of language.
+He is also interested in how verbal and non-verbal signals that index different cultural contents and worldviews are exchanged within groups.
+He follows closely Yoruba peoples of Nigeria, AbaGusii and Babukusu of Kenya, an Sidama and Nyangatom peoples of Ethiopia.

 Linguistics\ Phonetics,- C-V Coarticulation